MikeGale/Goggles01/README.md

 The domain referred to will often be expressed in a site=<Domain> clause.

-In practice, you will usually want to use '/' (or any other specific separator like '=' or '?') most of the time in your patterns, except at the end of a pattern in cases where you want to be a little bit more generic, and express that your pattern should be either matching at the end of the URL or be followed by a separator and then arbitrary URL components.
+In practice, you will usually want to use '/' (or any other specific separator like '=' or '?') most of the time in your patterns, except at the end of a pattern in cases where you want to be a little bit more generic, and have a pattern that can either matching at the end of the URL, or be followed by a separator and then arbitrary URL components.

 > For example, |https<nolink>://example.org^ will match: 'https<nolink>://example.org', 'https<nolink>://example.org/' or 'https<nolink>://example.org/path'; but it will *not* match 'https<nolink>://example.org.ac', which is also a valid domain name starting with 'https<nolink>://example.org'.
 >